 My 2 children now both swim far better than I do and when they can both cycle and run faster that would be the time to dust down my single sculling boat and get back on the river

 I enjoy the variety of conditions I get to treat from sporting injuries to chronic conditions, children, adults and the elderly.
-I have recently been on courses for hamstring and groin injuries, sporting injuries in adolescence and whiplash rehabilitation.

 Having worked at the clinic for 11 years, I enjoy treating a wide range of spinal & joint conditions.
 Alongside manual therapy I use acupuncture & kinesiology / fascial taping, exercise therapy & patient education to help patients achieve their goals.
 I also have a special interest in women’s health.